prashant695/prashant695/README.md

 - 👋 Hi, I’m prashant

-Practising Competitive Programming on Codeforces and Codechef.
-Solving Data Structure and Algorithms Problems on Leetcode.
+Practising Competitive Programming on Codeforces and Codechef.\n Solving Data Structure and Algorithms Problems on Leetcode.
 <!---
 prashant695/prashant695 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.